Palo Alto Office

 Sometimes more of a complex or multiple staged reconstruction is required.
 This depends on the amount of tissue that is removed and whether other tissue such as cartilage and bone must be reconstructed and replaced.
 We specialize in these more complex surgeries.
 Whether you have a flap or a graft, evaluation for possible further refinement is performed at approximately the sixth post-operative week.

-Mohs reconstructive surgery can be performed under local anesthesia or mild sedation and takes anywhere from 30 minutes to two hours depending on the complexity of the surgery.
+takes anywhere from 30 minutes to two hours depending on the complexity of the surgery.
 We are experienced in Mohs reconstructive surgery under local anesthesia, thus patients frequently can avoid a trip to the hospital operating room or surgery center.
 Patients go home the same day and return typically three to five days after surgery for suture removal.